KeaganRieder/Atomation/README.md

     return noiseMap;
 }
 ```
 The equator heat map is a form of uniform noise, which is a form of noise that result in an map of values with a predictable outcome, or uniform
 change.
 As such the map created by this is meant to simulate a planets equator where the further you get from the center the colder it gets.
-the following is an example of the resulting map
+The following is an example of the resulting map

 ![Example](https://github.com/KeaganRieder/Atomation/blob/main/docs/EquatiorHeatMap.png "Eg. Equator Map")